decaporg/decap-cms/website/site/content/docs/creating-a-template-compiler.md

-Most template parsing libraries provide a `compile` or `render` function that accepts a string template and a data object, and returns an HTML string, which is very close to what Netlify CMS preview template compilers do.
+Most template parsing libraries provide a `compile` or `render` function that accepts a string template and a data object, and returns an HTML string, which is very close to what Netlify CMS template compilers do.
 The `ejs` package works this way, providing both a `compile` and a `render` method.
 The `render` method is the most straightforward, so we'll create our own `compile` function using that: